 Giving back to the community is a core value for Melissa.
 Her mission is to empower women and minorities by helping them achieve financial understanding and ultimately financial independence.
 She currently serves as finance chair for Dress for Success Triangle.
 Prior to that, she served the Chapel Hill Public School Foundation as a board member, serving as chair of its development committee and a member of its finance and investment committees.
 She is also active in supporting Dress for Success, Junior Achievement, reading programs at local schools, and mentoring women at the UNC-CH business school.

 Originally from Asheville, North Carolina, she lives in Chapel Hill with her husband, Greg.
-They have two children, Emily and Ethan.
+They have three children, Danielle, Emily and Ethan.
 In her free time, Melissa enjoys the simple things in life like good conversation with family and friends, listening to music, learning to play the electric guitar, watching soccer, reading books that provide new ways of thinking, and finding solitude in the outdoors through running, yoga, kayaking and hiking.

 Raymond James is not affiliated with any of the companies mentioned.